The Best Dog Toothbrushes (Review) in 2020

 - Reward Your Pooch

 Always give your dog a reward afterward as this is not a particularly pleasant experience for them to go through.
 Also, it helps you to positively reinforce that something nice is going to happen at the end of the brushing process.
 Give them some extra attention or let them enjoy their favorite activity.
-And having some food treats ready are always going to be popular with your pooch too!
+And having some food treats ready (a couple of hours after brushing) is always going to be popular with your pooch too!

 Q: Can I use a human toothbrush?

-A: You should never use a toothbrush which has been designed for a human on your dog.
+You should never use a toothbrush designed for a human on your dog.
 Dog toothbrushes have been specifically made for canines, whereas human models have both larger brush heads and stiffer bristles.
-Dogs have sensitive gums and these brushes could end up causing damage.
-Also, they are angled in a different way, so you are unlikely to be able to reach right to the back of their mouth.
+Dogs have sensitive gums so these brushes could end up damaging them.
+Also, they are angled in a different way, so you are unlikely to be able to reach right to the back of your pet's mouth.
 Baby toothbrushes are closer to the variety which is needed for dogs, but these often tend to have a shorter handle.
 Ultimately, your best option is to use a special dog toothbrush which has been made for the task in hand.

 Q: How often should I replace my dog's toothbrush?

-A: Just like the question of how often to replace your own toothbrush, there are no hard and fast rules with your dog’s brush.
-Many people say between four to six months, but others think every two months is best.
-Several things can influence the frequency.
+Just like the question of how often to replace your own toothbrush, there are no hard and fast rules with your dog’s brush.
+Many pet parents agree it's fine to replace them every four to six months, while others believe every two months is best.
+Several things can influence how often you have to change your dog's toothbrush.
 Obviously, the quality of the brush makes a difference, which is why it is worth investing in a high-quality model in the first place.
 This way, you won’t have to keep replacing it more often than necessary.
-And the frequency of the brushing also matters.
+But the frequency of the brushing also matters.
 If you don’t brush your dog’s teeth as often, the brush will not need to be switched so frequently.
 Another important issue is how your dog behaves when you are brushing their teeth.
 If your dog is rough with the brush and chews it up, it is obviously not going to last for as long.

 You can tell when it is time to replace your own toothbrush, and the same goes for your dog’s.
 Simply check the head of the brush to determine the condition of the bristles.
 If they look frayed and they are pointing in all different directions, it is time for a replacement.